-The King County International Airport/Boeing Field (((KCIA))) is located in south Seattle in the Duwamish River Industrial Corridor.
+The King County International Airport/Boeing Field (KCIA)-is located in south Seattle in the Duwamish River Industrial Corridor.
 It operates on a 24/7 basis and in all weather.
 Established in 1928, the airport is supported by revenue generated by its operations, rather than relying on general tax revenues.
-King County plans, designs, and implements services, programs, and facilities for ((KCIA)) the King County International Airport in compliance with Federal Aviation Administration (((FAA))) regulatory requirements to support a safe, secure, and efficient international aerospace system.
-The airport is also a significant employment center and supports more than 150 aviation-related businesses including The Boeing Company.
+King County plans, designs, and implements services, programs, and facilities for KCIA-in compliance with Federal Aviation Administration (FAA) regulatory requirements to support a safe, secure, and efficient international aerospace system.
+The airport is also a significant employment center and supports more than 150 aviation-related businesses including The

+Boeing Company.
 The airport is a port of entry for international flights and serves regional air carriers, national and regional cargo carriers, corporate aviation, and general aviation.

-((KCIA)) King County International Airport/Boeing Field is the 34th busiest airport in the United States and ranks 25th in cargo handling.
+KCIA-King County International Airport/Boeing Field is the 34th busiest airport in the United States and ranks 25th in cargo handling.
 The airport's air taxi carrier serves the San Juan Islands.
 It is also the largest corporate aircraft center in the Pacific Northwest.
-Airport business activities are estimated to support almost 5,000 direct jobs, plus more than ((12,000)) 16,000 additional jobs in ((King County)) the region.
+Airport business activities are estimated to support almost 5,000 direct jobs, plus more than 12,000-16,000 additional jobs in King County the region.
 The airport's total positive economic impact within the Puget Sound Region and Washington State is more than \$3.5 billion in direct and induced economic activity, including the sale of goods and services, labor income, and tax revenues.

-The King County Department of Transportation ((is developing)) has developed a strategic plan for ((KCIA)) King County International Airport/Boeing Field.
-This plan ((will be)) was the result of a strategic planning process, which ((is being)) was guided by an advisory committee comprised of Airport Roundtable members and staff from both the executive and legislative branches of King County. ((It is possible that the outcome of the strategic plan could be a shift in emphasis on the airport's lines of business or operating procedures.))
-The new strategic plan ((will)) complements the ((FAA)) Federal Aviation Administration 's mandated Airport Master Plan and Airport Layout Plan.
+The King County Department of Transportation is developinghas developed a strategic plan for KCIAKing County International Airport/Boeing Field.
+This plan will be was the result of a strategic planning process, which is being was guided by an advisory committee comprised of Airport Roundtable members and staff from both the executive and legislative branches of King County.
+It is possible that the outcome of the strategic plan could be a shift in emphasis on the airport's lines of business or operating procedures.
+The new strategic plan will complements the FAAFederal Aviation Administration 's mandated Airport Master Plan and Airport Layout Plan.